AiGarnet/garnet-compliance-saas/frontend/README.md

 ## Authentication System

-GARNET now features a frontend-based authentication system that handles user signup and login without requiring a backend database.
-This approach simplifies development and testing while maintaining security.
+GARNET features a frontend-based authentication system that handles user signup and login with PostgreSQL database storage.

 ### Features:

 - JWT-based authentication
 - Secure cookie storage for tokens
-- In-memory user storage (in a production app, this would use a real database)
+- PostgreSQL database storage for users
 - Protected routes with middleware
 - Password hashing with bcrypt